sockdrawermoney/cpai/README.md

 1. Generate a directory structure of the processed files.
 2. Concatenate the content of all processed files into a single markdown string.
 3. If the content exceeds the specified chunk size:
+   - A warning will be displayed showing the directory structure of included files like this:
+     ```
+     src/
+     ├── components/
+     │   ├── Button.tsx
+     │   └── Input.tsx
+     ├── pages/
+     │   ├── index.tsx
+     │   └── about.tsx
+     └── utils/
+         └── helpers.ts
+     ```
+   - Suggestions will be provided for managing large outputs:
+     - Creating a cpai.config.json file to customize inclusion/exclusion
+     - Using the -x/--exclude option to exclude specific paths (e.g., cpai -x tests/ docs/)
+     - Being more specific about which directories to process
-   - When writing to file: The content will be written as a single file with chunk separators.
+   - When writing to file: The content will be written as a single file with chunk separators
-   - When copying to clipboard: The content will be split into chunks, and the user will be prompted to press Enter before copying each chunk.
+   - When copying to clipboard: The content will be split into chunks, and the user will be prompted to press Enter before copying each chunk
 4. Copy the string (or chunks) to the clipboard (on macOS, using pbcopy).

 The output format is: